danielab93/capstone-project/README.md

 ## Link to my App

-To see the complete app please click this link [nacHHaltig](https://capstone-project-lovat.vercel.app/)
+To see the complete app please click this link [nacHHaltig](https://capstone-project-lovat.vercel.app/) and use the "inspect"-mode in your browser because it's a mobile application.

 ## Use this App locally